 20 Best Letter of Recommendation Samples (How to Format)

 Recommendation letters are important because they corroborate the skills an applicant provides on their application.
-In this article, we have provided the best and professionally crafted sample letters of recommendation, but first, let us understand what a recommendation letter is:
+In this article, we have provided the best and professionally crafted sample letters of recommendation, but first, let us understand what it is:

-Obtaining letters of recommendation is typically required for those seeking admission into an academic or professional program or an interview for a job opening, but they are also used to apply for volunteer and leadership positions.
-Therefore, if you work closely with students or employees, it is likely that you will be asked to write letters of recommendation for them.
-The main goal of this letter is to recount your experience with the candidate and highlight the positive qualities that may serve them in their desired position.
+Obtaining it is typically required for those seeking admission into an academic or professional program or an interview for a job opening, but they are also used to apply for volunteer and leadership positions.
+Therefore, if you work closely with students or employees, it is likely that you will be asked to write these letters for them.
+The main goal of it is to recount your experience with the candidate and highlight the positive qualities that may serve them in their desired position.

-Letters of recommendations can paint a more honest picture than a resume or cover letter.
+This letter can paint a more honest picture than a resume or cover letter.
 The candidate wants to show themselves in the best light.
-Still, many employers will not waste time writing a letter of recommendation if they have had a negative experience with an employee.
+Still, many employers will not waste time writing it if they have had a negative experience with an employee.

 It is one thing for a candidate to say they are a problem solver, but it is more impressive to have a letter attesting to a past employer’s personal experience with how they addressed specific issues in the workplace successfully.